DanPearce/CI_PP1_KathyCakes/README.md

 13. As an owner, I want to provide customers with the featured recipes of the season.
 14. As an owner, I want customers to be able to find all our recipes easily.
 15. As an owner, I want customers to find out about how we started.
+16. As an owner, I want customers to be able to navigate back to the home page if they access a link that does not exist on the site.

 ## Design